4 Easy Bedtime Snacks That Can Actually Help You Sleep Better, Expert-Approved

 However, not all snacks are created equal.
 Of course, there are those that can rile you up and keep you from reaching high-quality sleep (i.e., sugary sweets and junk foods), while others contain just the nutrients you need for a deeper snooze.
 This list collects the latter: below, a handful of expert-approved sleepy-time snacks for any late-night craving:

 Tart cherries are rich in melatonin, the hormone produced naturally by the body that's essential for sleep.
-One randomized, double-blind, placebo-controlled study even showed that participants who drank tart cherry juice had increased melatonin levels, which in turn improved sleep quality and sleep duration.
-Another randomized, double-blind, pilot study found that tart cherry juice was just as, if not more, effective at managing insomnia than both valerian and melatonin products.
+One randomized, double-blind, placebo-controlled study even showed that participants who drank tart cherry juice had increased melatonin levels1, which in turn improved sleep quality and sleep duration.
+Another randomized, double-blind, pilot study found that tart cherry juice was just as, if not more, effective at managing insomnia2 than both valerian and melatonin products.

 You don't necessarily need to have a juicer on hand.
 "Buy tart cherries and have it as a snack," Uma Naidoo, M.D., board-certified psychiatrist, professional chef, and author of This Is Your Brain on Food, says on the mindbodygreen podcast: "[It's my] go-to food."